 A Guest post from Robert Short Sr.

 R.W.T.
-Short, Sr. is a US Army veteran of both Operation Iraqi Freedom and Operation New Dawn.
-He is a civil libertarian and Veteran’s Rights activist, as well as a political consultant.
-He lives in Lynchburg, Va. with his wife of seven years, their three children, their dog Bellum, and a colony of former stray cats his daughter adopted.
+Short, Sr. is an accountant and veteran of Operation Iraqi Freedom.
+He is a civil libertarian and Veteran’s Rights activist.
+He lives in Covington, Va. with his wife of ten years, their three children, and their dogs.
 He can be reached via email at Robert.W.T.Short.Sr@GMail.com and on Twitter at @RobertShortSr.